olivierhagolle/theia_download/README.md

 The file auth_theia.txt must contain your email address and your password on the same line, such as follows :
 `your.email@address.fr top_secret`

+Please remember that you have to accept the licence corresponding to the product.
+This can only be done on line (https://theia.cnes.fr) by downloading manually one product.

 The program first fetches a token using your email address and password, and then uses it to download the products.
 As the token is only valid for two hours, itis advised to request only a reasonable number of products.